 Co-Founder

-Co-founder of Arcadia and chairman of the Donor and Advisory Boards.
+Co-founder of Arcadia and chairman of the Advisory Board.
 Peter is professor of history at UCLA and Global Distinguished Professor at NYU.
 He is a member of the board of the New York Public Library, the American Council of Learned Societies, and the Wikimedia Endowment, and chair of the board at the Center for Jewish History.
 Peter has written books on the history of the welfare state, of copyright, and of public health, including one on the covid epidemic.
-He has a book on open access appearing in 2023.
+His most recent book, on the open access movement, was published in March 2023.

 Simon is Arcadia’s CEO.
 He was previously Director of Culture & Society at the Wellcome Trust and Director of Wellcome Collection.
 He is a biologist-turned-historian and has served on the boards of several research-focused organizations including Research Libraries UK, the British Society for the History of Science and the Society for the History of Natural History.